Alonzo Spellman

-Alonzo Robert Spellman (born September 27, 1971) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys, and Detroit Lions.
+Alonzo Robert Spellman (born September 27, 1971) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys, and Detroit Lions.
 He also was a member of the Las Vegas Gladiators in the Arena Football League (AFL).
 He played college football at Ohio State University.

 Early life

 Spellman attended Rancocas Valley Regional High School in Mount Holly, New Jersey.
 As a senior linebacker, he stood 6 ft 4 in tall and weighed approximately 250 lb.
 He tallied 104 tackles and 14 sacks, receiving USA Today All-American honors, All-state and New Jersey Player of the Year honors.

 As a senior in basketball, he averaged 17 points and 22 rebounds per game.

 College career

 Spellman accepted a football scholarship from Ohio State University.
 As a true freshman, he was named a starter at outside linebacker, registering 10 tackles for loss (led the team), 4 sacks (tied for the team lead).
 Some observers in the media considered that this was his best position and best season in college.

 As a sophomore, he was moved to defensive end, posting 52 tackles (9 tackles for loss) and 2 sacks.
 He was suspended for the Liberty Bowl and placed on academic probation, after he was caught sending another person to take a classroom test for him.

 As a junior, he earned team MVP honors after making 9 tackles for loss, 3 sacks, 3 passes defensed and one forced fumble in 9 games.
 He declared for the NFL draft after the season.